natdanaiw08/gatsby-onepage-classic-1/content/about.md

 You can also:
   - Import and save files from GitHub, Dropbox, Google Drive and One Drive
-  - Drag and drop markdown and HTML files into Dillinger
+  - Drag and drop markdown and HTML files into
   - Export documents as Markdown, HTML and PDF